I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-etwregister.md

 <p>Callers of <b>EtwRegister</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.</p>

-<p>Before a kernel-mode driver can trace events, the driver must register as an event provider using the <b>EtwRegister</b> function.
-When a kernel mode driver calls <b>EtwRegister</b>, the function returns a registration handle.
-This registration handle can be used to test whether a keyword or level is enabled for a specific provider and to call event tracing and logging functions.
-After tracing is complete, a driver must call the <b>EtwUnregister</b> function to unregister the provider.
-For every call to <b>EtwRegister</b> there must be a corresponding call to <b>EtwUnregister</b>.
-Failure to unregister the event provider can cause errors when the process is unloaded because the callback functions associated with the process are no longer valid.
-No tracing calls should be made that fall outside of the code bounded by the <b>EtwRegister</b> and <b>EtwUnregister</b> functions.
-For the best performance, you can call the <b>EtwRegister</b> function in your <b>DriverEntry</b> routine and the <b>EtwUnregister</b> function in your <b>DriverUnload</b> routine.</p>

-<p>Callers of <b>EtwRegister</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.</p>

 ## -requirements
 <table>
 <tr>